fiskl-accounting/help-docs/docs/Core-Features/Invoicing/Recurring Invoices/creating-recurring-invoices.md

 :::info
 For auto-send invoices, Fiskl will:

-- Automatically send the invoice and mark it as "Sent"
+- Automatically send the invoice by email and mark it as "Sent"
 - Email you the day before the invoice is scheduled to be sent

 For manual-send invoices, Fiskl will: